This Week’s NWA Powerrr Is Online | 411MANIA

 This Week’s NWA Powerrr Is Online

-Kenzie Page defends the NWA World Women’s Title on this week’s episode of NWA Powerrr, and the livestream is now online.
-You can see the video below for the episode, which is described as follows:
+A #1 contenders match for the NWA World Women’s Title takes place on this week’s episode of NWA Powerrr, and the livestream is now online.
+You can see the video below for the episode, which starts at 6:05 PM ET and is described as follows:

-EC3’s seismic challenge shook NWA Powerrr last week.
-Now, he awaits Thom Latimer’s response.
-Will Latimer accept the call?
+This week on NWA Powerrr, La Rebelión, our former NWA World Tag Team Champions, face the enigmatic duo that is Magic, Inc in our main event!

-Expect nothing short of a wrestling masterpiece as the NEW NWA World Women’s Champion Kenzie Paige, faces off against Samantha Starr in our main event!
+We’ve got a World Women’s Title #1 contenders match featuring Natalia Markova, Ruthie Jay, and former NWA World Women’s Tag Team Champion Missa Kate.
+Who among them can step up next to challenge Kenzie Paige for The Burke?

 More Trending Stories